Can deadlifts cause low back pain

 Hold your upper back in a neutral position to remedy this situation.

-An exaggerated lockout that results from leaning back is not good.
+results from leaning back is not good.

 All the arching and rounding could cause stress being put on the lower back.
 A repeat of this many times may bring on hernias.
 Keep the bar as close to you as possible, thereby giving better leverage.